qbeyond/terraform-azurerm-alz-monitoring/README.md

 ----

-This is a module for creating monitoring rules ontop of a central log analytics workspace. the Query rules and output are compatible with q.beoynds event pipeline for central monitoring.
+This is a module for creating monitoring rules on top of a central log analytics workspace. the query rules and output are compatible with the event pipeline for central monitoring of q.beyond AG.

 <!-- BEGIN_TF_DOCS -->
 ## Usage